The Chicago Athenaeum

 “I believe the sensation of a space creates memories and feelings.
 And that’s what connects us and our environment.
 I am learning and sensing the world, and trying to deliver the beautiful moments through every phenomenon of the landscape.”
-Qi received a Master of Landscape Architecture from Rhode Island School of Design.
+After beginning her career in Shanghai, China, Qi received her Master of Landscape Architecture from Rhode Island School of Design.
+Her diverse experience and background give her a broad perspective to draw on when creating design details.
+Likewise, her range of experience with both planning and detailed site design allows her to produce visionary ideas that are beautiful and highly constructible.

 Special Mention: Public Projects